digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 - DAML's execution model
 - Privacy

-The model in this section is not a single DAML file, but a DAML project so create a new folder somewhere in which you would like this project to live.
-Then download the sources here.
+The model in this section is not a single DAML file, but a DAML project consisting of several files that depend on each other.

-TODO: FIND A GOOD WAY TO DISTRIBUTE THE SOURCES

 DAML Projects
 -------------